-Hate Crimes: The Clery Act requires the separate reporting, by category of prejudice, of any crime reported in the classifications below and any other crime involving bodily injury, intimidation, theft, or damage/destruction/vandalism of property that manifests evidence that the victim was intentionally selected because of the victim’s actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability.
+Hate Crimes: The Clery Act requires instiutions to report any crime involving bodily injury, intimidation, theft, or damage/destruction/vandalism of property that manifests evidence that the victim was targeted because of his or her actual or perceived race, gender, religion, sexual orientation, ethnicity/national origin, or disability status.
 No hate crimes were reported at Western in 2011 or 2012; there were two reports in 2013 and three reports in 2014.

 Note on Statistics: These statistics represent crimes reported to a wide variety of officials, both on and off campus.
 Officials at WWU take a very proactive approach to the enforcement of university policies and of local, state, and federal laws.
 Higher reported numbers do not necessarily mean higher occurrences of crime.
 Higher numbers are often a result of more comprehensive enforcement and reporting.

 * The F.B.I. defines forcible sex offenses as: rape and attempted rape, forcible sodomy, sexual assault with an object, and forcible fondling.

 * The F.B.I. defines non-forcible sex offenses as: incest and statutory rape.